AddisonNishijima/thinkwithgoogle/README.md

 # _Think With Google_

-#### _This is an attempted replica/restyling of the Think With Google's responsive images using the Materialize framework, 12/2/2016_
+#### _This is an attempted replica/restyling of Think With Google's responsive images using the Materialize framework, 12/2/2016_

 #### By _**Addison Nishijima**_